Floating-Point-Studios/Cardinoid/README.md

 ## Usage

-More detailed documentation will be available at a later date.
+More detailed documentation available [here](https://floating-point-studios.github.io/CardinalEngine/latest/CardinalEngine/Libraries/cardinoid/).

 Any rigged character such as ones created by the "Rig Builder" plugin in Studio can be mounted to Cardinoid with the `MountRig(rig)` method.
 To unmount the rig use `UnmountRig()`.